The MOD Requisition

 Largo House After Requisitioning By The MOD

-This is one of the very few photos in existence of the front of Largo House whilst the Polish Soldiers were stationed there.
+This is one of the very few photos in existence of the entire front of Largo House whilst the Polish Soldiers were stationed there.

 Although predominantly it was Polish soldiers who were at Largo House from 1941 onwards, others came along for training too such as the French, Norwegians, Belgians, Dutch and Czechs.